KONDE-AT/dsebaseapp/README.md

-# rundbriefe app
+# dsebaseapp

-An eXist-db based web app to curate, publish and analyze "Rundbriefe".
+An eXist-db based web app to curate, publish and analyze documents encoded in XML/TEI.